Optical fibres with memory effects and their quantum communication capacities: Problems of the "Localised" interaction model solved by the "Delocalised" one

 \section{Problems of the "Localised" interaction model solved by the "Delocalised" one}

 ~ Memory effects in optical fibres have been studied in~\cite{Memory1,Memory2,Memory3,Die-Hard-2-PRA,Die-Hard-2-PRL}.
-As explained in the main text, the model examined in~\cite{Memory1,Memory2,Memory3,Die-Hard-2-PRA,Die-Hard-2-PRL} corresponds to a specific case of the DIM we have presented here, specifically the case in which we set $M=1$ (see Section~\ref{SM_sec_def_model} for the meaning of $M$).
-This corresponds to the configuration depicted in Fig.\ref{fig:griglia_main}(b) in the main text, where the interaction between the signal and the fibre is localised.
-For this reason, in the main text we dubbed the model analysed in~\cite{Memory1,Memory2,Memory3,Die-Hard-2-PRA,Die-Hard-2-PRL} as "Localised Interaction Model" (LIM).
+As explained in Section~\ref{sec_local_interaction_model}, the model examined in~\cite{Memory1,Memory2,Memory3,Die-Hard-2-PRA,Die-Hard-2-PRL} corresponds to a specific case of the DIM we have presented here, specifically the case in which we set $M=1$ (see Section~\ref{SM_sec_def_model} for the meaning of $M$).
+This corresponds to the configuration depicted in Fig.~\ref{fig:griglia_main}(b), where the interaction between the signal and the fibre is localised.
+For this reason, we termed the model analysed in~\cite{Memory1,Memory2,Memory3,Die-Hard-2-PRA,Die-Hard-2-PRL} as "Localised Interaction Model" (LIM).
 The memory quantum channel characterising the LIM is $\{\Phi_{\lambda,\mu,\nu}^{(1,n)}\}_{n\in\N}$ (see Section~\ref{SM_sec_def_model} for its definition).

 However, it is important to note that the LIM is not realistic because it fails to satisfy the following two essential properties that any "reasonable" model of an optical fibre should possess: \begin{itemize} \item \emph{Property 1}: When the transmissivity $\lambda$ is exactly equal to zero, no information can be transmitted; \item \emph{Property 2}: The model is consistent under concatenation of optical fibres.
 In other words, the concatenation of $k$ optical fibres, each with transmissivity $\lambda_1,\lambda_2,\ldots,\lambda_k$ and identical thermal noise $\nu$, results in another optical fibre with a transmissivity equal to the product of the individual transmissivities $\lambda_1\lambda_2\ldots\lambda_k$, and with the same thermal noise $\nu$. \end{itemize} \begin{remark} The LIM, which is characterised by the quantum memory channel $\{\Phi_{\lambda,\mu,\nu}^{(1,n)}\}_{n\in\N}$, fails to satisfy Property 1. \end{remark} \begin{proof} The LIM is associated with the channel $\{\Phi_{\lambda,\mu,\nu}^{(1,n)}\}_{n\in\N}$ that transmits information even if $\lambda$ is exactly zero.
 Indeed, for $\lambda=0$ the channel $\Phi_{0,\mu,\nu}^{(1,n)}$ can be expressed in terms of the \emph{quantum shift channel of order $1$}, the thermal attenuator $\mathcal{E}_{\mu,\nu}$, and the unitary phase space inversion operation $\mathcal{V}(\cdot)\coloneqq (-1)^{a^\dagger a}\cdot(-1)^{a^\dagger a}$.
 Specifically, if the state of the $i$th input signal is $\rho$, then the state of the $(i+1)$th output signal is $\mathcal{V}\circ\mathcal{E}_{\mu,\nu}(\rho)$, which is not constant with respect to $\rho$ for $\mu>0$. \end{proof} In particular, from the above proof we conclude that the LIM would lead to the paradoxical result that an optical fibre with zero transmissivity and a memory parameter $\mu>0$ is equivalent to a memoryless optical fibre with transmissivity $\mu>0$ with a certain time-delay $\delta t$ (e.g.~$\delta t$ can be determined in terms of $\mu$ by $\mu = \exp(-\delta t/t_E)$), provided the output of the first signal is discarded.